alvr-org/ALVR/wiki/Settings-guide.md

 ### Video resolution

-* Percentage of the native resolution of the headset to be used for encoding the video to be transmitted to the headset.
+* Preset range of the resolutions to be used for encoding the video to be transmitted to the headset.
+    * Medium the default resolution targets the Quest 2's native resolution.
-    * Setting anything higher than 100% can slightly improve visual quality but at the cost of severely worse network performance.
+    * Setting anything higher than Medium can slightly improve visual quality but at the cost of severely worse network performance.
-    * Setting anything lower the 100% can improve latency, stutters and remove encoder errors (especially with the Quest 2), at the cost of worse visual quality.
+    * Setting anything lower the Medium can improve latency, stutters and remove encoder errors (especially with the Quest 2), at the cost of worse visual quality.

 ### Refresh rate